hfolcot/riddle-me-this/README.md

 3. End page
     * Click on Play Again
     * Click on End Game
+4. General
+    * Try entering `https://riddle-me-this-hev.herokuapp.com/username/game` into the address bar
+    * Try entering `https://riddle-me-this-hev.herokuapp.com/username/game` into the address bar, after playing with specified username and then logging out

 Google Chrome's developer tools have been used to test that the screen is displaying correctly at all screen sizes and on all devices available within the Tools function.